 Experiencing this friend’s home-brewed beer in the context of Portland’s legendary craft beer culture inspired the purchase of his first homebrew kit… which spent the next few years gathering dust.

 It wasn’t until 2005, after Brian moved to a Decatur neighborhood within walking distance of his now-favorite pub, that the homebrew kit came off the shelf.
 With the first batch, Brian marveled that brewing satisfied something in his soul that he didn’t know was missing—and a love affair was born.
 This revelation became an obsession.
 Eventually the conviction that this hobby could be his vocation took root and strengthened.
-So after years of brewing and planning, a return trip to Belgium, an inspired idea of hiring a Belgium brewer, and finally finding a perfect location, Three Taverns Craft Brewery was born.
+So after years of brewing and planning, a return trip to Belgium, and finally finding a perfect location, Three Taverns Craft Brewery was born.
 The first official beer was poured to a welcoming public on July 19, 2013.

 Three Taverns was a real place some two thousand years ago on the Appian Way, just outside of Rome.
 It was a traveler’s rest and is mentioned in the book of Acts.
 We don’t know much about it, but from stories we’re told it was a place of thanksgiving and communal hospitality.
 The Latin phrase for the place, Tres Tabernae, could also be translated “three shops,” which historians say would have been the blacksmith, the general store and, of course, the refreshment house.